bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 			});
 There are other ways to implement transactionality, but the above should be preferred to the alternatives.

+### Usage of Null
+Usage of Null as a return value should be avoided.
+It is the main
 ### Validation

 #### Parameters/Input